Rockwood, Spokane: History

 In the 1880s, Rockwood was known as Montrose for the hilly terrain and patches of wild roses growing in the area.
 Frances Cook, one of the first European settlers in the area, owned much of the land now part of Rockwood.
 Cook laid a streetcar line into the neighborhood, and had plans for more development, but he was forced to sell his holdings during the Panic of 1893.
 Development of the neighborhood continued when mining magnate Jay P. Graves acquired much of the Cook's land and extended streetcar service through the area.

 The neighborhood began to take on its current form in 1907, when the Olmsted Brothers were hired to plan and design the Rockwood area.
 Their plan was funded for $1 million in 1910.
 This area is now preserved as the Rockwood Historic District and is known for its tree-lined streets and large homes set well back from the curb.

 With the neighborhood experiencing rapid growth and development in the second decade of the 20th century, there became the need for a school in Rockwood.
-A one-room school was built in 1917, and soon replaced by a much larger vacility.
+A one-room school was built in 1917, and soon replaced by a much larger facility.
 In 1920, Hutton School was built in the south-central area of the neighborhood.
 It was designed in a Spanish eclectic style, with stucco walls, red tile roofing, arched entryways and windows, and exposed wooden beams.
 The school has subsequently been expanded on three occasions, in 1949 and 1956, and then in 2015 when the 1949 and 1956 expansions were removed and replaced with a new, two-story structure for cost of $29 million.
 The historic 1921 building remains intact and contains the main entrance, library, offices and some classrooms.
 The building was listed on the Spokane Register of Historic Places in 2015.

 Construction on neighborhood's most iconic structure, St. John's Cathedral, began in 1925 on a bluff in Rockwood's far northwestern corner.
 The 180 foot tall Gothic Revival structure is built entirely from cut stone.
 Its height, combined with its setting on a bluff at the crest of the steep hill leading up from Downtown, makes the cathedral a landmark visible from areas to the north, east and west.

 Streetcars connected Rockwood with the rest of the city until 1935, when the service was abandoned citywide.
 Remnants of the streetcar era are still visible in places along the former route, which followed Rockwood Boulevard.
 The grassy median on the south and west side of the winding road was once the streetcar platform.
 The median retains the step-up appearance of the former platform.

+In 1997, the older portions of Rockwood were added to the National Register of Historic Places (NRHP) as the Rockwood Historic District.

+Historic places

+In addition to the Rockwood Historic District, the Rockwood neighborhood is home to 3 other properties listed on the NRHP on their own merit.